 These are times when companies might opt for swing spaces that can be relocated.
 Temporary modular buildings and trailers work well for that purpose.
 With temporary portable buildings, companies can position swing spaces strategically to handle overflow at multiple locations throughout the year.

 Swing spaces can literally save the work day.
 But what exactly do these spaces look like?
 You can call a lot of types of temporary structures “swing spaces.”
-We examine a few of the most popular swing space structures, including temporary modular buildings below.
+We examine a few of the most popular swing space structures below.

 A popular option for schools and medical facilities, trailers can be towed to sites quickly and can come furnished and fully outfitted with utilities and furniture.
-As swing spaces, trailers can be a quick and relatively turnkey option, but to be frank, they are often ugly.
-Even if they aren’t an eyesore, they certainly don’t project the image that most companies would like to project.
+As swing spaces, trailers can be a quick and relatively turnkey option.

 Shipping containers can retire from life at sea and become swing spaces.
-Some companies, such as VESTA Modular, can even turn them into beautiful, stackable and connectable shipping container buildings.
+Some companies, such as VESTA Modular, can even turn them into beautiful, stackable and connectable temporary modular buildings.

 While a rented workspace isn’t exactly a type of temporary structure, it needs to be mentioned on this list because many companies do offer temporary office space to companies that are in transition or awaiting building repairs.